oliviawestmacottssw/SSW.Rules.Content/rules/calendar---do-you-know-the-ways-to-see-others-calendars/rule.md

 ![ The invitees will receive a calendar sharing notification.
 Click "Open this Calendar" to open the calendar in Outlook](outlook365 sharing using right click - email.png)

-Here's how to open someone's calendar in  Outlook (if they have shared it with you):
+Here's how to open someone's calendar in  Outlook (if they have shared it ​with you):

 ![ In Outlook, click "Open Calendar" | "From Address Book..." ](outlook365 open-shared-calendar.png)